 The Republican congressmen set the tone early in the hearing, expressing their dislike of the Affordable Care Act and listing multiple ways it will negatively affect Americans and the economy.

-Roe, who chairs the subcommittee, said the ACA is a “fatally flawed law that will kill jobs.”
+Roe, who is the chairman of the subcommittee, said the ACA is a “fatally flawed law that will kill jobs.”

 “It is clear cracks in Obamacare are growing and getting deeper,” Barr said.

-His stance on the legislation was not partisan, Barr said, and several audience members who support the legislation erupted in laughter and boos.
+Barr said his stance on the legislation was not partisan, and several audience members who support the legislation erupted in laughter and boos.

 Roe called for order and explained that a congressional hearing is not like a town hall where the crowd can verbally interact with the politicians.
-House of Representatives rules of order must be followed, he said.
+Formal House rules of order must be followed.